 Alan was influential in the shift to single use disposable contact lens practice (daily disposable contact lenses), being one of the first to recommend and prescribe such modalities and continues to educate around the world on such concepts.
 He performs regular clinical trials and pre-market evaluations for a variety of soft-lens and specialty rigid gas permeable designs for leading manufactures.
 He utilises customised contact lenses manufactured in New Zealand, Australia, South Africa, UK, Holland, US, Canada and Japan to suit the specialised cases he is referred.

-Like Grant Watters, Alan is also one of the few remaining practitioners who are able to modify, re-power and polish rigid gas permeable lenses in house, often in the course of an annual contact lens consultation.
+Alan and the clinical team at Mortimer Hirst are some of the few remaining practitioners who are able to modify, re-power and polish rigid gas permeable lenses in-house, often in the course of an annual contact lens consultation.

 Alan is an early adopter of the management of dry eye, ocular surface and tear film problems and utilises a variety of diagnostic aids and treatments including diet, supplements, environment, make-up and cosmetic modification.

 He uses advanced technology such as corneal mapping (topography), and imaging techniques to help perfect contact lens designs, to enhance vision and maintain long term safety and corneal integrity.